 Map Rust vector iteration to assembly

 Vectors are the most used collection type in Rust.
-Let us look under the hood to understand the assembly code generated for a vector iteration.
+Look under the hood to understand the assembly code generated for a vector iteration.
 We will see that the length of a vector is an important factor in vectorizing the iterations.
 With vectorization, the processor performs multiple operations per instruction.
 Finally, we will experiment with the Compiler Explorer to see how the compiler unrolls loops and uses vector instructions to improve performance.

 Vector memory layout

-Before we go any further, let us look at the memory layout of a vector.
-The definition of a vector is shown below.
-Vectors in Rust contain a pointer to a heap vector buffer (buf.ptr), total capacity of the buffer (buf.cap) and the total length (len) of the vector.
-The vector buffer is a pointer to a buffer of the type T. The length is the number of elements in the vector.
-The capacity is the total number of elements that the vector can hold without reallocating the buffer.
+The vector buffer is a pointer to the type T buffer.
+The length is the number of elements in the vector.
+The capacity is the total number of elements the vector can hold without reallocating the buffer.
 Note that _marker is 0-sized as it is of the type PhantomData<T>.

 pub struct Vec<T, A: Allocator = Global> {